abw/react-context-generator/README.md

 export default Generator(Counter);
 ```

-The `initialState` static property allows you to define the initial state of
+The `initialState` static property defines the initial state of the context.
-the context.
+The `initialProps` property indicates which properties can be passed to the
+context to set the initial state.
+In this example the `count` will be set to
+`10` by default and an `initialCount` property can be passed to it to set it
+to a different value.

 The `actions` list says which methods should be exposed in the context
 data as callable action functions.
 It can be specified as an array of method